Payam-Mousavi/RL-Navigation/README.md

 ### Introduction

 For this project, I trained an agent to navigate (and collect bananas!) in a large, square world.
+A [DQN agent](https://deepmind.com/research/dqn/) was implemented to achieve the this goal.

 ![Trained Agent][image1]